afontcu/afontcu.dev/content/blog/autonomy/index.md

 ## The baseline

-This one is easy – to avoid running in circles, a team (or group of them) needs a shared vision, a goal.
+This one is easy – to avoid running in circles, a team (or group of them) needs **a shared vision, a goal**.

 Alignment is the stepping stone that enables autonomy.
 Without it, the result is apathy.